 The Greene Theater, located in the Tufte PPC, is an end-stage theater seating 108.

-The Cabaret is the largest student event and production space on campus with a capacity of 200.
+The Student Performance Center is the largest student event and production space on campus with a capacity of 200.
 Use the space as you wish, with rows of chairs for your audience or completely open for rehearsals or performances.
 It's up to you!

 The primary classroom, laboratory, and meeting place for Theatre Design/Technology students is located in the Tufte PPC.
 The main studio includes a drafting and rendering area, CAD lab, sound station, and craft space.
 Additionally, a 400-square foot light lab sits adjacent to the main studio for lighting design instruction and the testing of designs.